mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 - The `[Format]Printings` files are now renamed to just their format name: `Modern`, `Legacy`, etc.
 - The `version` file is now renamed `Meta`.
 - All files now used a top-level `data` and `meta` key.
 Any data models inside of `data` should lose the nested `meta` object.
+#### Added
+- SHA-256 file validation for every file, downloadable at the file location and file name with an appended `.sha256` format.

 ### Website
 #### Changed